cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 error: clone(): Operation not permitted
 ```

-This happens because, what we try to do (cloning the UTS namespace) requires [CAP_SYS_ADMIN](https://lwn.net/Articles/486306/), or in other words; we need elevated privileges.
+This happens because what we're trying to do (cloning the UTS namespace) requires [CAP_SYS_ADMIN](https://lwn.net/Articles/486306/), or in other words; we need elevated privileges.

 ```
 sudo ./container